 2.17.
 Invariant line fields and equivariance.
 In this work, the non-existence of invariant line fields on the set of non-escaping points of a holomorphic dynamical system will be a recurrent hypothesis.
-Its main interest for us will be to obtain estimates on equivariant qc maps or vector fields.
-The following two Lemmas should clarify this relation.
+It will allow us to estimate the global dilatation of equivariant qc maps or vector fields in terms of their "external dilatation".
+The following two Lemmas will clarify this relation.